-Total operating expenses for the Supply Chain & Freight segment increased \$231 million.
-Forwarding and logistics operating expenses increased \$265 million for thefirst quarter of 2016 compared with 2015.
-This increase was largely due to the acquisition of Coyote during the third quarter of 2015 offset by the impact of currency exchange rate movements and lower fuel expense.
-Purchased transportation expense increased by \$212 million in the first quarter due to the acquisition of Coyote, as well as increased volume and rates for mail services.
+Total operating expenses for the Supply Chain & Freight segment increased \$310 million in the second quarter of 2016 (\$541 million year-to-date) compared with 2015.
+Forwarding and Logistics operating expenses increased \$345 million for the second quarter of 2016 (\$608 million year-to-date) compared with 2015.
+This increase was largely due to the acquisition of Coyote during the third quarter of 2015 partially offset by the impact of currency exchange rate movements and lower fuel expense.
+Purchased transportation expense increased by \$300 million in the second quarter of 2016 (\$512 million year-to-date) compared to 2015 largely due to the acquisition of Coyote, as well as increased volume and rates for mail services.
 These increases were partially offset by a combination of lower volume and tonnage in our international and North American air freight forwarding businesses, lower buy rates due to softer market conditions and the impact of foreign currency exchange rates.

-Freight operating expenses decreased \$56 million in the first quarter of 2016 compared with 2015.
-Total cost per LTL shipment decreased by 1.3%.
-The decrease in operating expense was largely due to the cost associated with operating our linehaul network (which decreased \$28 million), decreases in pick-up and delivery expenses (which decreased \$14 million) and decreases in other expenses (which decreased \$4 million).
+Although freight operating expenses decreased \$46 million in the second quarter of 2016 (\$102 million year-to-date) compared with 2015, total cost per LTL shipment increased by 2.0% in the second quarter of 2016 (0.4% year-to-date) compared with 2015.
+The decrease in operating expense was largely due to the cost associated with operating our linehaul network (which decreased \$15 million over the prior year quarter and \$43 million year-to-date), decreases in pick-up and delivery expenses (which decreased \$10 million over the prior year quarter and \$24 million year-to-date) and decreases in other expenses (which decreased \$21 million over the prior year quarter and \$35 million year-to-date).
 The declines in network costs and pick-up and delivery expenses were driven by a reduction in fuel expense and expense for outside transportation carriers (largely due to lower LTL volume and fuel surcharges passed to us by outside carriers).

-Operating expenses for the other businesses within Supply Chain & Freight increased \$22 million in the first quarter of 2016 compared with 2015.
+Operating expenses for the other businesses within Supply Chain & Freight increased \$11 million in the second quarter of 2016 (\$35 million year-to-date) compared with 2015.